honeycombio/intro-to-o11y-python/README.md

 Copy the example env: `cp .env.example .env`

-Now, edit `.env` and put your own Honeycomb API key where it belongs.
-This file will be ignored by git, so you won't accidentally commit your API key.
+Edit `.env` and replace the placeholder value for HONEYCOMB_API_KEY with your own Honeycomb API key.
+This file will be ignored by git, so you will not accidentally commit your API key.

 Alternative: at the terminal, before running the app, set these: